ucsf-wynton/wynton-website-hpc/docs/software/singularity.md

   - `singularity shell <image>` - run bash shell within container

 * Build a container:
-  - `singularity build <path>` - build a Singularity from local specifications
+  - `singularity build <url>`  - import an existing Singularity or Docker container available online
-  - `singularity build <url>`  - import Singularity or Docker container available online
+  - `singularity build --remote <image> <def file>` - build a Singularity from local specifications in definition file

 For full details, see `singularity --help`, `man singularity`, and the [Singularity] website.

 ## Example

-### Building a container
+### Building a Singularity container from an existing Docker Hub image

 As an illustration on how to use Linux containers with Singularity, we will use the Docker container [rocker/r-base] available on Docker Hub.
 This particular container provides the latest release of the [R] software in an Ubuntu OS environment.
 Containers available from Singularity Hub, Biocontainers, and elsewhere, can be downloaded and used analogously.